NitorCreations/DomainReverseMapper/README.md

 		</plugins>
 	</build>

-where the `packages` configuration parameter contains a list of packages that should be included in the class diagram.
+where the `packages` configuration parameter contains a list of packages that should be included in the class diagram and the `ignores` configuration parameter contains a list of types that should be excluded from the class diagram.

 When `process-classes` life-cycle phase gets executed, the class diagram will be saved to `/target/urm.dot`.
 Use this file with your local Graphviz or any of the online Graphviz tools to show your class diagram.